 Robert C. Bollinger, MD, MPH

-Professor of Medicine Director, CCGHE Associate Director, Center for Global Health
+Raj and Kamla Gupta Professor of Infectious Diseases; Director, Center for Clinical Global Health Education; Associate Director, Center for Global Health

-Robert C. Bollinger is a Professor of Infectious Diseases at the Johns Hopkins University (JHU) School of Medicine, with joint appointments in International Health at the Johns Hopkins (JH) Bloomberg School of Public Health and in Community Public Health at the JH School of Nursing.
-He is the founding Director of the JH Center for Clinical Global Health Education (CCGHE) and the Associate Director for Medicine of the JH Center for Global Health, which coordinates all JHU global health activities.
-He also directs the JHU Fogarty India Program, which provides training to Indian scientists, and the Global Health Course for JH medical students, which uses videoconference technology to link medical students and faculty around the globe.
+Dr. Bollinger is the Raj and Kamla Gupta Professor of Infectious Diseases at the Johns Hopkins University (JHU) School of Medicine, and he holds joint appointments in International Health at the Johns Hopkins (JH) Bloomberg School of Public Health, and in Community Public Health at the JH School of Nursing.
+He is Founding Director of the Center for Clinical Global Health Education (CCGHE), Director of the JHU Fogarty India Program, and Associate Director for Medicine of the JH Center for Global Health.
+He is board certified by the American Board of Internal Medicine in internal medicine and infectious diseases.